-If you are seeking a team building program to celebrate the Commonwealth Games, contact us for a tailored proposal to meet your needs.
+If you are seeking a team building programme to celebrate the Commonwealth Games, contact us for a tailored proposal to meet your needs.

 It is an exciting time in New Zealand with the Commonwealth Games coming up in April, and especially exciting with the Games being held just across the Tasman.